liyucheng09/Contamination_Detector/readme.md

 ## `perplexity.py`

-To verify how much a model **exhibits memorizations** on a certain test set, we compare the perplexity of the benchmark against two baselines: the memorized and clean baseline.
+We also propose to analyze contamination by measure how much a model **exhibits memorizations** on a certain benchmark - we compare the perplexity of a benchmark against two tailored baselines: the memorized and clean baseline.

-The memorized baseline consists of materials presented during the model's training stage.
-The clean baseline consists of materials the model has never seen before.
+- The memorized baseline contains samples model already learned during training.
+- The clean baseline consists of materials the model has never seen before.

 Comparing the perplexity of benchmark against the two baselines, we could quantify too what extent the model memorized the benchmark.

 Let's take XSum as an example: